surfly/docs/introduction/integration.md

 It is also possible to integrate Surfly with existing chat solutions.
 For example, if you have already established your own video or text chat, you may want to add Surfly's co-browsing functionality to this.
 In this case, Surfly can be integrated in such a way so that it acts as a transparent addition to your product and allows you to entirely customise the appearance of the session.

-Simply add the code snippet to the page including your chat solution, and alter it to either remove the user interface entirely, or to display a dock with session control options (more information on the docked_only option can be found here).
+Simply add the code snippet to the page including your chat solution, and alter it to either remove the user interface entirely, or to display a dock with session control options (click the following link for more information on the [docked_only option]()).
 You will then be able to use Surfly's co-browsing functionality in addition to your own chat solution.